The Council meeting will be held 4 – 5 July, 2020 in Bled, Slovenia and will precede the 8th European Congress of Mathematics.

 We will welcome guests in the early hours on 4 July 2020.
 After lunch, the meeting will commence in the Hotel Kompas Bled.
 Meeting facilities will be available for 4 and 5 July, while a full board will be organized at the hotel for all meeting participants.

-On the next day, 5th July 2020, a coach will be organized for participants to escort them to Portorož, where the congress is held.
+On the next day, 5th July 2020, a coach will be organized to transport participants to Portorož, where the congress is held.

 We expect somewhere around 70 guests will attend the council meeting.

 The meeting will be organized in Hotel Kompas Bled, which is distinguished by its broad offering of meeting rooms and business services.
 There are five halls in the hotel, which can suit many, various business meetings and the organizing committee believes the Council Meeting will fit nicely into the area.